-Nag Panchami 2018 date is August 15.
+This year Nag Panchami will be celebrated on Monday, August 5, 2019.
 The festival of Naag Panchami is dedicated to worshiping snake lords and seek safety from their poisonous bites.
 On Nag Panchami, observe fast and follow the rituals to get blessings.
 Read on to know more about Nagpanchami festival.

 Nag Panchami is among the list of famous Hindu festivals.
 It is celebrated on a large scale in almost all the parts of country.
 The regions of the country that celebrate Nag Panchami on a large scale are southern part of India, Maharashtra, and Bengal.
 India is a country where almost every creature has its own importance and treated as a deity.
 Nag Panchami is the one dedicated to worship, snakes.
 A day before, Nag Panchami is celebrated as Nagula Chavithi, and a day after, Naag Panchami is celebrated as Nag Shashthi.

 This year, Nag Panchami will again be celebrated at a large scale, in almost all regions of the country.
 You can also offer prayers on this Naga Panchami and get your wishes fulfilled.

 The date for Nag Panchami in 2019 is July 27.
 As mentioned earlier, Naga Panchami is dedicated to worshiping the snakes, also called, Naga Devtas.
 On Naag Panchami, again a huge number of devotees will be worshiping the snakes and will get their blessings.
 Worshiping the snakes is a very old part of Indian tradition.
 Nag Panchmi is the day when all the people offer milk to the snakes, and in return they request for the safety of their lives.